 Kubernetes interfaces with various monitoring and logging solutions to provide full-scale observability and visibility into applications running in clusters.
 Some popular platforms include:

 Kubernetes Development for Stateful Applications

 Kubernetes delivers Persistent Volumes to handle persistence storage in applications.
-They can be static or dynamic.
+A PersistentVolume (PV) is a Kubernetes object that connects containerized workloads to physical block or file storage.
+PVs can be static or dynamic.
 Static volumes are created for the application ahead of time and are harder to maintain as the operator must know all the application’s future storage needs from the start.
 Dynamic volumes are created on-demand; thus, the cluster allocates the resources as they are needed.
 While dynamic volumes are used in most cases, a static volume can come in handy when an application has specific IO needs, such as a relational database.